schneems/non-developers-on-rails/source/03-project/README.md

 $ bin/rails console
 ```

-> Note: In some of my output you might see `Switch to inspect mode.` due to the way i'm generating the output for this doc.
+> Note: In some of my output you might see `Switch to inspect mode.` due to the way I'm generating the output for this doc.
 You won't see that in your output.
 Also there might be some slight differences, but overall the outputs should be of a similar format.

 We're going to grab our first user:

 ```
 > user = User.first
-#<User id: 1, name: "Schneems", created_at: "2018-04-08 04:23:13", updated_at: "2018-04-08 04:23:13">
+#<User id: 1, name: "Schneems", created_at: "2018-04-09 18:05:34", updated_at: "2018-04-09 18:05:34">
 ```

 What is the ID of this user?